A UK resident company is taxed on its worldwide total profits.

 - If the branch concerned has previously been in a loss making position, loss transitional rules may prevent the exemption being available immediately.

-- To the extent the branch profits are considered to have been artificially diverted from the United Kingdom, the anti-diversion rule will stop them qualifying for the exemption (akin to the CFC rules that apply to profits of subsidiaries).
+- To the extent the branch profits are considered to have been artificially diverted from the United Kingdom, the anti-diversion rule will stop them qualifying for the exemption (akin to the controlled foreign company [CFC] rules that apply to profits of subsidiaries).

 Where no election is made, profits from non-UK PEs are computed and taxed in the normal way for UK tax resident companies.
 However, UK tax will generally be reduced by credit for local direct taxes paid, either under a treaty or via the UK's unilateral relief rules (see Foreign tax credit in the Tax credits and incentives section for more information).